Mack Air

-Mack Air is an Air Charter airline based in Maun, Botswana.
+Mack Air is a charter airline based in Maun, Botswana.
 The company has been operating in northern Botswana since 1994.

 The company provides aircraft for charter, scenic, medical evacuation, and services a wide range of tourist destinations within Botswana and the Southern Africa region; as well as providing supply flights to camps and lodges within the Okavango Delta and Kalahari regions of Botswana.

 The Botswana Travel Guide says of the airline that it "maintains a good reputation as an reliable, high-quality air charter company which doesn't have ties to any of the camps."

 History

+Mack Air was founded at Maun Airport, Botswana in 1994 by Lara and Stuart Mackay with a single Cessna 206 Stationair.

 In 2007 Mack Air employed 15 people and in 2019 reported 50 employees, including 19 pilots.
 By 2021 it had 110 employees, including 30 pilots.

 In 2017, the company took delivery of ten new Cessna Grand Caravan EXs as part of its fleet expansion.

 In 2019, Mack Air became the first private commercial operator in Botswana to be issued an International Scheduled Air Service Licence.
-It started scheduled service from Botswana to Namibia in April 2020.